 NOAA Forms 56-42A

-3 Letters of Recommendation are required.
-Themust be signed and submitted directly by the reference.
+Three to five letters of Recommendation are required.
+The form must be signed and submitted directly by the reference.
 A formal letter may also be attached.
 References should be knowledgeable of your character, professional work or training, and leadership potential.
 Professional references include professors, employment supervisors, clergyman, etc.

 Only one reference may be of a personal nature.
 Family members are not acceptable references.

-Before providing references with NOAA Forms 56-42A, be certain to complete all fillable fields on page 1 and enter your name in the "Applicant's Name" field at the top of page 2.
 References may submit this signed document via hard copy or electronic format.
-Electronic submissions must be sent to Apply.NOAACorps@noaa.gov(link sends e-mail) directly from the reference.
+Electronic submissions must be sent to Apply.NOAACorps@noaa.gov (link sends e-mail) directly from the reference.

 Certified official transcripts must be submitted from each college or university attended.
 This includes transcripts from any transfer credits applied towards a bachelor degree.
 Certified official transcripts must come directly from the institution.

 Please remamber you must meet a 48 STEM credit reqirement to qualify for transfer.